 2 stack layout

 stack_layout() arranges plots either horizontally or vertically.
-Based on whether we want to align the observations, there are two types of stack layouts:
+Based on whether we want to align the discrete or continuous variables, there are two types of stack layouts:

 Several aliases are available for convenience: